honghan-dev/safehome/README.md

 - Solidity: The app uses Solidity programming language to write smart contracts that govern the behavior of the app.

-- React: The app frontend is built using React, a popular JavaScript library for building user interfaces.
+- React: The app frontend is built using React.

-- Vite: Vite is a build tool that helps you develop and optimize your app.

-- Hardhat: Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
+- Hardhat: A development environment to compile, deploy, test, and debug your Ethereum software.

 To use the app, follow these steps: